 I am constantly getting queried by clients on what to wear in your family portraits, so I thought that a handy dandy blog post on the subject matter was required!
-I promise, you are not the only head of household that’s been stressed by the daunting task of trying to figure out what to pack for your family vacation portrait session.
-It’s not that hard when you break it down simply, I promise!
+I promise you are not the only head of household stressed by the daunting task of trying to figure out what to pack for your family vacation portrait session.
+It’s not that hard when you break it down simply!

 1. You want to pick coordinating colors, but not matching!

 For family portraits, coordinating colors can make a big difference in the overall look and cohesiveness of your photos – instead of wearing matching outfits, opt for complementary colors that create a harmonious and cohesive look.
-I always recommend that it’s best if you pick 3 coordinating colors such as two brights and a neutral to work with so that everyone is coordinated but not too matchy-matchy.
+I always recommend that it’s best if you pick 3 coordinatingcolors such as two brights and a neutral to work with so that everyone is coordinated but not too matchy-matchy.
 This color wheel tool is a great way to choose complimentary coordinating base colors.

 2. Use your accessories to add pops of your colors.

 Need some visual interest but you have some family members who are a little bit more subdued than the rest of you?
 With two primary colors and one neutral, you can mix and match your colors as much as you want.
-If someone in your family tends to dress more conservatively, or only in neutrals most of the time, they can still dress without bright colors and bring in that pop of coordinating color through their accessories, like scarves, statement necklaces, hats, jackets, sweaters or belts.
+That way, if someone in your family tends to dress more conservatively, or only in neutrals most of the time, they can still dress without bright colors and bring in that pop of coordinating color through their accessories, like scarves, statement necklaces, hats, jackets, sweaters or belts.
 This way you can add texture, color, and personality to your photos without being overwhelming.

 3. Still stuck?
 Consider placement.

 Can’t decide what to wear in your family portraits, but you know that you have a place you want that photo to hang?
-If you filling space on one of your walls with a print from your session?
-Consider the colors in your home (which are probably the ones that make you happy) when picking your color scheme.
+If you filling space on one of your walls with a print from your session, then consider the colors in your home (which are probably the ones that make you happy) when picking your clothing color scheme.
 If you love your orange and turquoise living room, then start there!
 If you’re a family of Aggies, don’t be hesitant to show off your colors!

 4. Jewel tones work great but stay away from greens

 Taking photos in the Tahoe forest?
 Don’t blend in!
-Greens don’t pop very well against our all green forest, but other jewel tones like dark blues, golds, and plums, look great!
+Greens don’t always pop very well against our all-green forest, but other jewel tones like dark blues, golds, and plums, look great!
 That being said, if you’re going to wear green, make sure you do it right: go very light or with a really dark olive so that you’ll stand out against the backdrop of our forest.

 5. Limit patterns, logos and branding.

 Say no to anything with big logos or branding and limit patterns, especially on adults.
 Patterns often tend to read too busy on adults and they can be distracting in your photos.
 That being said, small children in patterns is a great choice to compliment your color scheme!
 It adds a mini-dose of fun to any portrait.
 If you are interested in a pattern, stick with simple patterns like stripes or small floral prints.
 These can add visual interest without overpowering the photos.
 Don’t forget: the goal is to capture the connection and love among your family members.
 I promise that you’ll show everyone off best if you keep the clothing simple and timeless.

 6. All white or all black: just say no.